hcientist/OnlinePythonTutor/wishlist.md

 ### Advanced Data Rendering

 - displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
-  - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.) style of visualizations
+  - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.), see [v3 project ideas doc](v3/docs/project-ideas.md) for details
 - multiple custom views of the same underlying data. e.g.,:
   - C char arrays: view as strings or as encoded binary bytes?
   - Python 2 strings: view as text or as encoded binary bytes?
   - more extreme: a binary blob can represent, say, a JPEG image; should we decode and display it?
 - more detailed visualizations of data structure element accesses or slices ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/185))
-- more advanced data structure displays, such as 2D matrices, bitmap images, trees, graphs, etc. of the sort covered by typical algorithms or data structures textbooks (e.g., CLRS or [AIMA](https://www.google.com/search?q=Artificial+Intelligence%3A+A+Modern+Approach&oq=Artificial+Intelligence%3A+A+Modern+Approach&aqs=chrome..69i57j69i60.2409j1j7&sourceid=chrome&ie=UTF-8))
+- more advanced data structure displays (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
+  - e.g., 2-D matrices, bitmap images, trees, graphs, etc. of the sort covered by typical algorithms or data structures textbooks (e.g., CLRS or [AIMA](https://www.google.com/search?q=Artificial+Intelligence%3A+A+Modern+Approach&oq=Artificial+Intelligence%3A+A+Modern+Approach&aqs=chrome..69i57j69i60.2409j1j7&sourceid=chrome&ie=UTF-8))
 - rendering data structures commonly used in data science or machine learning (e.g., tables, data frames, SQL-like operations, 2D plots showing points, lines, and curves)
   - for inspirations here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
 - better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting frames in an execution *tree* instead of linearizing them into a stack